TantikornC/Disaster-Classification/README.md

 ### 4. Challenges & Limitations

 **Challenges:**
-- **Ambiguity in Disaster Tweets:** One of the significant challenges was dealing with tweets that contained language commonly used in disaster contexts but not actually referring to disasters.
-For instance, the word "fire" could refer to an actual event or simply be used metaphorically.
-To address this, the model incorporated contextual features and fine-tuned word embeddings.
 - **Handling Outliers:** Tweets with unusually long lengths or containing rare words posed challenges.
 These outliers were handled through pre-processing steps, including truncation to a maximum sequence length and applying text normalization techniques to reduce noise.

 **Limitations:**